 The Sub-fund may gain exposure to these asset classes directly by investing in securities issued by companies and governments, and indirectly by investing in other permissible transferable securities and collective investment schemes and derivatives.
 Indirect investments may include instruments managed or advised by the ACD or the Investment Manager or their associates.
-Exposure to alternative assets will be through indirect investments only.
+Exposure to commodities will be through indirect investments only.
+For reasons such as operational efficiency and market access, the Sub-fund may access a specific investment indirectly by holding a structured product.
+Structured products are a type of investment where the return depends on the performance of a specific financial market or specific asset(s).